 Probate and Administration

-At The Law Offices of Nicole Zuvich, when it comes to creating your will, we are incredibly detail-oriented.
+At the Law Offices of Nicole Zuvich, when it comes to creating your will, we are incredibly detail-oriented.
 When your loved one passes, we assist you throughout the probate process.
-We assist with the completion of the distribution of your loved one’s estate is properly distributed with a minimum of time, expense and taxes.
+We assist with the completion of the distribution of your loved one’s estate is with a minimum of time, expense, and taxes.
 We also encourage proactive discussions about options to avoid Probate and estate administration when appropriate.
 Call our office at 516-880-9988 to schedule an appointment.